-Prepare to be seriously hungry as you work your way through the 25 best Louisiana burgers…
+We did it, though, so prepare to work up an appetite as you dig your way through the 25 best Louisiana burgers.
+You’re welcome!

 The Best Burgers in LouisianaHow do these rankings work?